EmileParolin/evanescent-plane-wave-approx/README.md

 ## Run the code yourself!

 It is possible to run some code and play with the parameters with the example notebook [there](https://mybinder.org/v2/gh/EmileParolin/evanescent-plane-wave-approx/trunk).
+Please allow some time for the installation process to take place.
+The notebook is at `example/example.ipynb`.

 ## Installation
 Install from the Pkg REPL: